Home » Soups & Chilis » Easy Taco Soup with Ranch

 Yeah.
 This is one of those recipes.

 Straight from my dear friend, Lynne … to me … to you.
-Because one of her friends had given it to her, and she absolutely had to share it.
+Because one of Lynne’s friends had given it to her (after getting it from her sister-in-law … and so on and so on …), and Lynne just absolutely had to share it.
 And now, so do I!

 It’s that good.